 Dr. Quint heads the Making Sense of SPD Parent Support Group in Davie, FL, which works toward education, advocacy and support for families living with SPD.
 She is the co-creator of It Just Makes Sense, a grant-funded professional development program for the occupational and physical therapists working in Broward County Public Schools, the sixth largest school district in the nation.
 Dr. Quint is completing her Ph.D. in conflict analysis and resolution, focusing on conflict related to disabilities and systems, including special education, legal systems, and health care.

 Financial: Nicole Quint maintains a private practice.
-She is an associate professor at Nova Southwestern University and an independent contractor with Western Psychological Services.
-Nicole receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She is a professor at Nova Southwestern University and an independent contractor with Western Psychological Services.
+Nicole Quint receives a speaking honorarium, recording royalties, and a consultant fee from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Nicole Quint is a member of the American Occupational Therapy Association; Florida Occupational Therapy Association; the Caribbean Occupational Therapy Association; American Association of University Women; and the Community Transition Collaboration.
-She also serves on multiple educational committees.
+Non-financial: Nicole Quint is a member of the American Occupational Therapy Association and the Florida Occupational Therapy Association.